paulaji/authenticated-urlshortener-django/README.md

 This project is licensed under the [MIT License](LICENSE).
 ```

-Feel free to directly copy and paste this content into your README.md file.
+Feel free to copy and paste this entire content into your README.md file.